MasoudShah/docker-postgresql-multiple-databases/README.md

-# Using multiple databases with the official PostgreSQL Docker image
+# Using multiple databases with the official PostgreSQL Docker image (wiht multiple dump files)

+This fork has added the functionality of adding and execution of dump files to each database.

 The [official recommendation](https://hub.docker.com/_/postgres/) for creating multiple databases is as follows: